Back to About

 FITPEO

-A multi-class US trademark filing strategy for a healthcare technology company building the future of remote patient monitoring.
+A three-class US trademark filing for a venture-backed healthcare-technology company building a remote patient monitoring platform.

 Read case study